 In this example, I created independent tables for the temperature and humidity metrics.
 That way, you can think about the data type of every metric independently, and the table design becomes much easier.

 Extending the layout with additional metrics is easy: create an additional hypertable matching the metric’s data type, and you’re done.
 This, however, can also be a disadvantage.
 If you have a high number of different metrics, the number of individual tables could become a hassle to manage.
 While PostgreSQL doesn’t have an issue with many tables, we humans often do.
-However, you could use a tool like Promscale to help automatically manage the relational data model for you.

 Additional complexity may come in if you want to split those tables further down, for example, having a temperature table per customer (isolation, also known as multi-tenancy).
 You could handle this by mangling the name (